-The startling success of the Scottish National Party is largely due to the professionalisation of the party, argue Mitchell, Bennie and Johns.
+The startling success of the Scottish National Party is largely due to the professionalisation of the party, argue James Mitchell, Lynn Bennie and Rob Johns.
 Daniel Sage finds the argument compelling but incomplete for neglecting the ideological commitment of SNP party members.

 In the dual context of the Scottish National Party’s historic 2011 election win and rising public support for Scottish independence, it is apt timing for this new study of the rise of the SNP.
 The Scottish National Party: Transition to Power, written by three leading experts on Scottish politics, attempts to answer some key questions about the startling success of the nationalists.
 In particular, the authors seek to answer how and why the SNP has been able to become the party of government in Scotland, with particular reference to the changing dynamics and structure of the party, its members and its supporters.

 The authors argue that the story is, perhaps inevitably, significantly more complex than is often assumed.
 In many accounts it is often taken for granted that the rise of the SNP can be explained by the opportunities presented by devolution in the late 1990s, both in terms of the potential for the acquisition of real political power and the ideological space which Scottish autonomy opened up for the SNP.
 While the authors fail to dismiss that the ‘opportunity structure’ of devolution has aided the SNP’s advance, they argue that other forces – namely, the long-term and often fractious internal restructuring of the party – are at the root of the SNP’s recent success.